supriti23/portfolio/README.md

 # Portfolio

-This is a demo of my portfolio that is built using React and React Router.
+This is a demo of my portfolio that is built using ReactJS and React Router.
 Bootstrap has also been used to make the design responsive.

 ## Technologies Used
 HTML